-Lead Time refers to the amount of time between the start and end of a process.
+Lead time refers to the time between the start and end of a process.
 Businesses can utilize lead time in different areas such as inventory management, manufacturing, and project management.
 It is a very useful way of keeping everything in control in terms of running a business.

 To explain lead time better, let’s talk it over an example:

-Imagine you run a clothing company which gets their products from a third-party retailer.
-In order to keep your stocks in control, you need to use lead time in inventory management.
-In order to calculate your lead time, you need two different numbers.
+Imagine you run a clothing company that gets its products from a third-party retailer.
+To keep your stocks in control, you need to use lead time in inventory management.
+To calculate your lead time, you need two different numbers.
 The first number is the number of days it will take you to request an order from your retailer.
 The second number is the number of days that it will take your retailer to deliver your products.
-After you got these two numbers, you sum them up to calculate your lead time.
+After you get these two numbers, you sum them up to calculate your lead time.

 How to Calculate Lead Time?